Shu-AFK/Shu-AFK/README.md

 # Hi, I'm Floyd 👋

-I'm passionate about C and C++ programming and always eager to connect with other developers.
+I'm passionate about C, C++ and Go programming and always eager to connect with other developers.
 I'm constantly learning new things and continually improving my skills.

 ![](https://komarev.com/ghpvc/?username=Shu-AFK&color=green)